zapier/visual-builder/docs/_docs/faq.md

 }
 ```

-A user might map the "Job Title" information into a required field in another app, such as a CRM.
+A user might map the `job_title` information into a required field in another app, such as a CRM.
 Then, when the Zap runs, `job_title` is only included in the live result if it happens to be available, and the data the Zap receives looks like this:

 ```json
 {